 Great Wolf Lodge is the leader of the pack when it comes to indoor water park resorts in the U.S. and Canada.
 With the largest resort collection in North America (there are nearly 20 Great Wolf Lodge locations), the rustic-themed Great Wolf resorts can claim more pools, slides, lazy rivers, tipping buckets, and splash grounds than any other brand on the continent.

 Things to Do at Great Wolf Lodge Locations

 Most families come to Great Wolf for the indoor waterpark.
 Waterpark admission is included with the regular room rate for guests at all Great Wolf Lodge locations, and you can enjoy the waterpark as soon as you check in and through park closing the day you check out.
 At minimum, you get two days of waterpark fun for just one night’s stay.

 But these resorts are more than just their water parks.
 There are many other attractions, too.
 MagiQuest is their exclusive live-action adventure game where kids wield wands and cast spells on objects throughout the resort.
 “I’m going Questing!” was a phrase our daughter often used while acquiring runes, gold pieces, and experience points on her way to become a Master Magi.

 Great Wolf Lodge Rooms and Suites

-With their themed KidKamp and KidCabin suites, Great Wolf resorts might be the originators of the “family glamping” (a.k.a. glamorous camping) trend.
+With their themed KidKamp and KidCabin suites, Great Wolf resorts might be the originators of the family glamping resorts trend.
 These rooms offer a tent or log-cabin themed sleeping area complete with bunk beds for the little ones.
 And all rooms at Great Wolf Lodge locations around the U.S. and Canada offer a mini-fridge, microwave, and coffee maker perfect for families who need to pack food and snacks for the kiddos.

 Food and Dining at Great Wolf Lodge Locations